A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Step 4.
 Apply Masonry Sealer

-Since the brick is porous and can absorb enough water you should be applying a masonry sealer over them before painting.
+Since the brick is porous and can absorb enough water, you should apply a masonry sealer over them before painting.

 With a high-quality paint roller, consider a layer or two.
 After it’s done, it will usually take around 5 – 12 hours for the surface to dry and get ready for priming and painting.